 I see two critical reasons why web and IT organizations are moving workloads to the Cloud now:

 What’s more, distributed teams, home offices, and mobile apps are not the future.
 They are the present, and these industries rely on the cloud to supply content and service through multi-platforms and devices requiring extremely high reliability.

 This loose category of companies is mostly moving to the cloud for one reason: computing power.
 These industries deal with evolving and highly complex challenges that the require ever-increasing computational resources.
 Building a super, in-house data center to process disease analysis, DNA, weather forecasts or space exploration is not their core competency.
 Running an expanding (or contracting) datacenter would ultimately distract from solving meaningful problems.
 They typically possess substantial financial resources, and their go-to solution is greater cloud investment.

-The hundreds of data centers deployed in distributed computing offers almost unlimited power to the growing STM community.
+The hundreds of data centers deployed in distributed computing offer almost unlimited power to the growing STEM community.

 Retail and manufacturing face heavy and constant competition for market-share.
 Those who can harness near real-time information for analytics have superior business intelligence and a genuine competitive advantage.